 The Ventilaire air quality packages are available to meet the ventilation requirements as outlined in H.U.D.
 Standard Part 3280.103 (b) (2).
 These packages introduce outdoor air into the living space during furnace blower operation.
 The VentilAire IV also serves to exhaust moist and/or hot air from the attic space.
-See Figure 2 for typical installation.
 Complete installation instructions are supplied with each air quality package.
+See Figure 2.